What distinguishes Oxbridge Academic Programs from other study abroad programs?

 Musical instruments can be brought - within reason.
 Keep in mind that many instruments will be extremely cumbersome and almost impossible to transport.
 In the past, student bands have formed by renting instruments from local stores, and our residences typically have music practice rooms, some of which have pianos.

-Each year, some students ask whether they can bring pets, such as dogs or cats.
-Sadly, from transportation to vaccination, and from import licenses to accommodation, there are many reasons that it is simply not feasible - so we do not allow pets on the programs.
+Each year, some students ask if they can bring pets, such as dogs or cats.
+Sadly, from transportation to vaccination, and from import licenses to accommodation, there are many reasons that it is simply not feasible - therefore, we do not allow pets on the programs.

 Are there laundry facilities?
 Yes, all our programs have laundry facilities either in or very close to the residences.
 Whether coin- or card-operated, students can liaise with the Deans to learn where and how to use the machines to launder their clothes.